 - Seven Drivers Internal Combustion (I.C.) holding the appointment of Lance-Corporal, with one serving in the headquarters, one with the workshop section, three with the bridging section and two with the field stores section.

 - Sixty-seven Drivers I.C. with ten serving with headquarters, seven in the workshop section, thirty-five with the bridging section and fifteen in the field stores section

-For transport, a field park company had a bicycle, eight motorcycles, a four-seater car and forty-two lorries and trucks.
+For transport, a field park company had a bicycle, eight motorcycles, a four-seater car for the commanding officer and forty-two lorries and trucks.
 There were also five trailers.
 The light aid-detachment had a motorcycle, a two-seater car and two 3-ton lorries, one for stores and one for breakdowns.
 The two Drivers from the Royal Army Service Corps each had a 12-cwt van.
-These transport figures should be seen as a guideline only, as there could be a great shortage of vehicles, especially early in the war and following the evacuation of the British Expeditionary Force from France in May and June 1940.
+These transport figures should be seen as a guideline only, as there was often a great shortage of vehicles, especially on the outbreak of war and following the evacuation of the British Expeditionary Force from France in May and June 1940.